roadiz/docs/user/users/intro.rst

 Managing users
 ==============

-It's possible to manage users with roadiz CLI.
+It is possible to manage users with roadiz CLI.

 Add user
 --------